Shobika187/Ex04-Constructor/README.md

 Create a class and a constructor.

 ### Step 3:
-Get employee name, Designation, No of experience, basic salary and insurance amount from the User.
+Get employee name, Designation,experience, basic salary and insurance amount from the User.

 ### Step 4:
 Call salary method in constructor to calculate salary.